 Animal and Human tissues: Consult the Biosafety Officer (346-3476) for specific procedural advice.

 Toxins: Consult Environmental Health and Safety for case-by-case advice.

 Assess all radioactive materials (RAM) and radiation producing devices.
-Terminate protocols and dispose of unwanted materials according to UO guidelines and upon consultation of the Radiation Safety Officer.
+Terminate protocols and dispose of unwanted materials according to UO guidelines and upon consultation of the Radiation Safety Officer (346-3197) or Radiation Safety Specialist (346-3507).
 The laboratory may not dispose of any RAM contaminated, or RAM labeled, item in garbage or down the sewer.

 Survey and clean all contamination from laboratory facilities and equipment.

 Supplies, and wastes, associated with radioactive procedures shall be labeled and handled according to the Radiation Safety Program.
 Radioactive wastes, or mixed wastes, shall be submitted to EHS for pick-up through the online waste submittal portal found at safety.uoregon.edu.

 A final check-out must be arranged with the Radiation Safety Officer to survey and release RAM work-areas, and to transfer any radioactive materials or equipment in compliance with the University license.

 Assess all chemicals (e.g. reagents, solvents, cleaning supplies, research samples).
 Dispose of unwanted materials according to UO guidelines and upon consultation of EHS.
 Hazardous chemicals cannot be disposed of in garbage, or down the sewer.